-2 Mary pondered this visitation secretly in her heart for many weeks until of a certainty she knew she was with child, before she dared to disclose these unusual events to her hus- < Jesus and was the only event of supernatural band.
+2 ¶ Mary pondered this visitation secretly in her heart for many weeks until of a certainty she knew she was with child, before she dared to disclose these unusual events to her husband.
 When Joseph heard all about this, although he had great confidence in Mary, he was much troubled and could not sleep for many nights.
 At first Joseph had doubts about the Gabriel visitation.
 Then when he became well-nigh persuaded that Mary had really heard the voice and beheld the form of the divine messenger, he was torn in mind as he pondered how such things could be.
 How could the offspring of human beings be a child of divine destiny?
 Never could Joseph reconcile these conflicting ideas until, after several weeks of thought, both he and Mary reached the conclusion that they had been chosen to become the parents of the Messiah, though it had hardly been the Jewish concept that the expected deliverer was to be of divine nature.
 Upon arriving at this momentous conclusion, Mary hastened to depart for a visit with Elizabeth.